cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 **Exercise 4: Implement a disabled button for when the form is invalid and style the input fields for when the form is invalid**
-- Generate a new angular application called disabled-form-button-validators-exercise
+- Generate a new angular application called DisabledFormButtonValidatorsExercise
 - In app.component.html, create a form with input elements and a submit button.
 - All input elements should be required.
 - If the form is invalid, disable the submit button.